ParthProLegendForks/local-dream/convert/README.md

 - [uv](https://github.com/astral-sh/uv) - Python environment manager
 - [zstd](https://github.com/facebook/zstd) - Install via your package manager (e.g., `sudo apt-get install zstd`)

+If you have a CUDA-enabled device, you can switch the torch dependency in pyproject.toml to the GPU version to speed up the data preparation phase.

 ## Environment Setup

 1. CD to the npuconvert directory and run: